 I hope to continue learning from Mr. and Mrs. 1500 as I continue to grow and build out my net worth to the targets I’ve set.

 The focus of this article is to address the early stage of wealth creation.
-Specifically, I want to talk about how to as efficiently as possible go from a standing start with little or no assets to $100,000 or more in investable net worth.
+Specifically, I want to talk about how to as efficiently as possible go from a standing start with little or no assets to $100,000 or more in investable assets.
 This article is written for the person earning a solid living that is at least that of a median earner, and who is willing to make some major life changes to hasten early financial freedom.

-And, I’ll tell you something, “investing,” as most people define it, isn’t very important in this stage of wealth building.
+I’ll tell you something, “investing,” as most people define it, isn’t very important in this stage of wealth building.
 If you earn $50,000 per year, and have $10,000 to invest, earning a 12% ($1,200) return isn’t much different from earning an 8% return ($800).
 You would be unwise to spend dozens of hours learning how to pick stocks, master Lending Club’s nuances, or otherwise attempt to eke out a few hundred dollars more per year in return on publicly available investments.

 - Housing + Transportation